sbw70/verification-constraints/labs/nuvl-edge/disconnected-authority/README.md

 POC003 establishes the base disconnected-authority behavior.

 The provider issues a signed artifact before disconnection.
-The artifact is then exercised through the local boundary while the provider is unavailable.
+The artifact is then presented to the local verification boundary while the provider is unavailable.

-The tested matrix includes:
+The test matrix includes:

-- Valid bounded offline use
+- Valid bounded use
 - Replay
 - Context mismatch
 - Action mismatch